 It’s always a good idea to regularly inspect your roof for dislodged or missing shingles.
 The sooner you repair or replace shingles that do not lie flat against the roof (curled, cracked, buckled, or damaged) the better you can prevent future damage or roof leaks.

 4. Granules In Rain Gutters And Downspouts

 Inspect rain gutters and downspouts for shingle granules frequently.
 A build-up of granules in these areas indicates that a roof is nearing the end of its durability.

 5. Dark Streaks Or Stains

-Dark streaks or stains on your ceiling, or moving from the top to bottom of your walls, are most likely an airborne algae caused from moisture coming through your roof.
+Dark streaks or stains on your ceiling, or moving from the top to bottom of your walls, are most likely airborne algae caused by moisture coming through your roof.
 A roofing professional can inspect to find the source of the leak and repair it.